Meadows' RBI single in 10th lifts Tampa Bay past Braves 7-6 - WHIZ News

 The Braves’ bullpen gave up four runs.

-“You score six runs and you should win, really,” Braves manager Brian Snitker said.
+“You score six runs and you should win, really,” manager Brian Snitker said.

 The Rays tied the game at 6-6 in the eighth with two runs off Chris Martin.
 Joey Wendle’s infield hit drove in Wander Franco, who singled, from third base with the tying run.